kennt/ncloud/README.md

 To solve MP1, the student should only need to change Member.* and MP1.*.

 ## Differences from the old version
 1. Ports are now used in the code.
 In my code I have used port 6000 for the membership protocol and 6001 for the ring protocol.
 This will allow one machine to run different processes all taking part in the membership/ring protocol.
-2. JSON is used as for the communication protocol.
+An assumption in the code is that the ring protocol runs at one port higher than the membership protocol.
+2. The binary code has been rewritten to use binary streams.
 3. The params file is now a JSON file.

 ## Future work
 * Better documentation
-* Implement MP2App.cpp
 * Create a version that uses sockets
 * Better testing of the higher level code